 Of the 8 value drivers, there are 3 that influence the score and valuation more than the others.
 They are:

-Financial Performance: having a history of increasing turnover and profit, a reliable method forecasting future income and reliable accounting system.
+Financial Performance: having a history of increasing turnover and profit, a reliable method forecasting future income and a reliable accounting system.

 Recurring Revenue : having a business model where customers subscribe for your products or services and make regular payments.